Is It Okay To Delay Your Second Vaccine Shot?

 Advertisement

-Different countries have taken differing approaches to distributing vaccines, with some knowingly delaying second shots.
-In Britain, for example, the National Health Service decided to delay administering second shots until up to 12 weeks after the first.
+Different countries have taken differing approaches to distribute vaccines, with some knowingly delaying second jab.
+In Britain, for example, the NHS decided to delay administering second jabs until up to 12 weeks after the first.
 The decision was based on evidence suggesting that spacing out the doses may improve effectiveness in some cases.

 Others say, however, that there’s not enough data to support this approach, and it has a major downside: People aren’t fully protected during the three month interval between shots.
 “We have to stick with what we know works,” Nancy Messonnier, the director of the Centers for Disease Control and Prevention’s National Center for Immunization and Respiratory Diseases, told STAT News.
 “This is the regimen that’s been carefully studied.
 We’ve promised the American public that we would follow the data and follow the science, and that’s what we’re doing.”